ygryadit/LiftConceptSketches3D/README.md

-# Reconstructed sketches shown in the paper and the supplemental
+# Reconstructed sketches are shown in the paper and the supplemental
 All the reconstruction results are available [here](https://repo-sam.inria.fr/d3/Lift3D/reconstructions.zip).

 # Newer version of the code